rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 Here you will use the `mke2fs` program to create an vFAT file system on the new /dev/loop0p1 partition.

-1. Use the `mkfs.vfat` utility to create an vfat type filesystem on the `/dev/loop0p1` volume.
+1. Use the `mkfs.vfat` utility to create an vfat type file system on the `/dev/loop0p1` volume.
 Type:

     ```bash
     [root@localhost ~]# mkfs.vfat /dev/loop0p1